vannicc/vannicc/README.md

 ### 🧠 About Me
 📊 I love turning raw data into powerful stories that drive smarter decisions—especially in the world of sports.
 ⚽🏀📈 Whether it's game-day predictions or performance insights, I’m always game to dive into the numbers.
 💼 **Microsoft Excel** and spreadsheets are my go-to tools for data analysis and visualization.
-I enjoy using Excel to manipulate data, create pivot tables, and build complex formulas for deeper insights.

 ---